drogbut/FlutterBasicWidgets/README.md

   final double containerHeight;
   //
   //
+  const MyTextInputField({
-  const MyTextInputField({Key key,this.leadingIcon, @required this.hint,
+    Key key,this.leadingIcon, @required this.hint,
-    this.inputType,this.inputAction,this.actionIcon1,this.actionIcon2,
+    this.inputType,this.inputAction,this.actionIcon1,
-    this.obscureText = false,this.maxLines,this.containerHeight,
+    this.actionIcon2,this.obscureText = false,this.maxLines,
+    this.containerHeight,
   }) : super(key: key);
   //
   //